 The main difference between Vint and Vinovest is that Vinovest charges annual fees starting at 2.85% with the Starter portfolio.
 But Vinovest lets you sell wine anytime, so it's more liquid.
 The main downside is the $1,000 minimum and that fractional wine shares aren't available.
 Like Vint, you don't need to be an accredited investor to use Vinovest.

 However, Vinovest has a marketplace where you can invest in individual bottles of wine and collections.
 It provides more investing options than Vint, but you need a bit more money to get started.

 Best For: Alternative asset selection.

 Another popular Vint alternative that offers numerous alternative asset classes is Yieldstreet.
 With Yieldstreet, you can invest in assets like real estate, short-term debt notes, artwork, and even private equity deals.
-And the company's main fund only requires $500 to invest in and is open to non-accredited investors.
+The company's main fund requires $2,500 to invest in and is open to non-accredited investors.